maggiesherwin/CraftingDH/week_1/2019-05-07-week-1-fail-log.md

 ## Comments/Concerns

-Overall, this week went well.
-It seemed daunting at first, but I soon realized that everyone makes mistakes, especially when they are learning new skills, using new software, etc. **Making mistakes is part of the process and necessary to learn.**

 I learned quite a few things this week, one being how to move a file around on GitHub.
 I also learned that you have to add .md to the end of filenames in order for them to not look like HTML text but an actual readable page.